Do motorcycles require inspections?

 States that require a motorcycle inspection have designated places to take your bike.
 These motorcycle inspection stations will charge a set price and give you details about the inspection score, whether it passes or not, and report this information to the relevant authorities.

 You may need to schedule an appointment ahead of time.
-Take the time to look at your state's requirements so that you know what to expect and what should be examined before you take your motorcycle in.
+Look up your state's requirements so that you know what to expect and what should be examined before you take your motorcycle in.